SuperTonic2/ead2marc_xml/README.md

 ## Running the Python script locally

-If you'd rather skip the browser and run the converter on the command line (useful for batch jobs or for extending the script), you can run the underlying Python directly.
+If you would prefer to run the underlying Python locally using the command line:

 ```bash
 # Clone the repo